sammyfreg/netImgui/README.md

  <p align="center"><img src="https://raw.githubusercontent.com/wiki/sammyfreg/netImgui/Web/img/netImguiLogo.png" width=128 height=128></p>

 # Contact
 It seems that various gaming studios are making use of this code.
 I would enjoy hearing back from library users, for general comments and feedbacks.
 Always interested in learning of people usercase.
-I can be reached through my  [**GitHub profile**](https://github.com/sammyfreg) (email or twitter) or a opening a [**GitHub Issue**](https://github.com/sammyfreg/netImgui/issues "GitHub Issues").
+I can be reached through my  [**GitHub profile**](https://github.com/sammyfreg) (email or twitter) or creating a new entry in [**GitHub Issue**](https://github.com/sammyfreg/netImgui/issues "GitHub Issues").

 # Summary